armanpier/Telegram-Econimic-news-bot/README.md

 The bot includes a configurable cooldown period.

-For example:
+Example:

 COOLDOWN_HOURS=4

-If BTC triggers an alert, the bot won't repeatedly send identical alerts for the same asset during the cooldown period.
+If an asset triggers an alert, the bot won't repeatedly send duplicate alerts during the cooldown period.

 ---

 🔒 Security

-Before deploying:

-- Never commit ".env"
-- Never expose Telegram API credentials
-- Never expose AI API keys
-- Keep "market_session.session" private
-- Make sure ".gitignore" includes sensitive files
+Never commit sensitive files to GitHub.

 Recommended ".gitignore":